 Instructions

-- Prepare The Toasted Ingredients : Preheat oven to 350ºF.
-Line a baking pan with parchment.
-Place hazelnuts, almonds, bread cubes, and garlic cloves on the prepared pan.
-If using hazelnuts with skin, set them apart to one side of the pan.
-Set the pan in the oven for 12 minutes, until nuts, bread and garlic are lightly toasted.
-If using skinless hazelnuts, transfer all the toasted ingredients into the bowl of a food processor, fitted with the s-shaped chopping blade.
+- Preheat oven to 350ºF/180ºC.
+Line a rimmed baking pan with parchment.
+Place hazelnuts, almonds, bread cubes, and garlic cloves on parchment and roast for 12 minutes or until the nuts, bread and garlic are lightly toasted.
+Transfer toasted ingredients to the bowl of a food processor fitted with the s-shaped chopping blade.

-- Serve warm or at room temp with grilled or roasted fish, chicken, meat or vegetables, or on sandwiches or burgers.
+- Serve warm or at room temp as a dip with crostini or crudités or as a sauce to top grilled or roasted fish, chicken, beef, pork, roasted vegetables, sandwiches, burgers or omelets.

 Notes

-*If you'd prefer to roast your own red peppers from scratch, here's how to do it.
+If you'd prefer to roast your own red bell peppers from scratch, here's how to do it.

 - Prep Time: 30 mins